nastacio/nastacio.github.io/_posts/2023-11-26-problem-steps.md

 - Is the problem specific to the phase in the product life cycle?
 - Is the symptom stable or worsening?

 Returning to the initial example in this article, when that anxious developer asked, _"My nginx server isn't working.
-What could it be?"_ Can you spot everything that is wrong with it?
+What could it be?", can you spot everything that is wrong with it?
 In other words, could you expand the description to a point where an expert without familiarity with your system would not have to ask clarifying questions?

-Going through that list, here are a few examples of questions I would be asking about the problem.
-Note that answering even only a few of those questions will force your brain into a different thinking pattern, describing the difference between what the system should do and what the system is doing.
-Don't be surprised if you find the solution before formulating the problem description.
+Going through the checklist, here are a few examples of questions I would be asking about the problem:

 - _"What is the expected behavior of the product?"_ - Obviously, we want the nginx server to be working, which entails ... what?
 An nginx server can serve diverse purposes, such as reverse proxying, load balancing, and caching.
 There is room for more precision here, but let's enter a state of "suspended curiosity" and assume the developer means every possible function available on a typical nginx configuration.